JestonBlu/Driving/docs/index.md

 <small>
-* 14 of 59 had testing performance > 90%
+* 13 of 56 had testing performance > 90%
-* 39 of 59 had testing performance > 80%
+* 36 of 56 had testing performance > 80%
-*  7 of 59 had testing performance < 70%
+*  5 of 56 had testing performance < 70%
-*  The 7 worst performing Subjects were all Old
+*  5 of the 6 worst performaning Subjects were Old (1 Male, 4 Female)

 </small>